allydunham/dnacomb/README.md

 It compares each read to a canonical form defined in a library specification using one of four approaches:

 * Alignment - Align reads to the template via semi-global alignment.
 Most thorough but slowest, allows variable region lengths
 * Pattern matching - Use flanking regions to identify regions.
 Faster than alignment while allowing variable region length but less robust against variation.
+All regions are considered until one is identified and then subsequent regions must be found in turn, with missing regions leading to all subsequent ones ignored too.
+In future we may make a more flexible pattern matching option but for now if use alignment for comprehensive matching.
 * Inframe - Assume regions occur at the correct position in reads (for instance after using cutadapt).
 Fastest structured read counting but can't handle variation.
 * Raw - Count full length sequences, fastest but unstructured